Ford Motors (NYSE:F) presents 2 types of vehicle deliveries numbers in its annual and quarterly releases, and they are

-Aside from the vehicle wholesale data, this article also covers quarterly and year-on-year growth rates.
+Aside from the vehicle delivery numbers, this article also covers quarterly and year-on-year growth rates.

-Besides, we will look at Ford’s vehicle wholesale deliveries by region and by type.
+Besides, we also look at the breakdown of Ford’s vehicle wholesale by region and by type.

 Let’s move on!

-The chart above shows Ford’s quarterly total wholesale vehicle deliveries between 2016 and 2020.
+The chart above shows Ford’s quarterly total vehicle deliveries between fiscal 2016 and 2021.

-The total vehicle wholesale deliveries presented is the aggregate of all deliveries by Ford’s subsidiaries as well as its unconsolidated affiliates in China.
+The vehicle delivery data presented here includes all deliveries by Ford’s subsidiaries as well as its unconsolidated affiliates in China.

-According to the chart, Ford’s quarterly wholesale vehicle deliveries have been trending downward since 2016, with the delivery figure reaching an average of only 1 million vehicles in 2020 per quarter.
+According to the chart, Ford’s quarterly vehicle deliveries have been trending downward since 2016, with the delivery figure reaching an average of fewer than 1 million vehicles per quarter in fiscal 2021.

 However, Ford’s wholesale vehicle deliveries recovered significantly to their pre-COVID levels in subsequent quarters.

-As of 2020 4Q, Ford delivered about 1.2 million vehicles on a wholesale basis, which was slightly above its average in 2020.
+As of 2021 3Q, Ford delivered about 1.0 million vehicles on a wholesale basis, down 14% from a year ago.

-To clearly see the long-term trend of Ford’s vehicle wholesale deliveries, we look at the TTM or trailing 12-month plot which is shown in the chart above for the period from 2016 to 2020.
+To clearly see the long-term trend of Ford’s vehicle delivery numbers, we look at the TTM or trailing 12-month plot which is shown in the chart above for the period from fiscal 2016 to 2021.

-According to the chart, Ford’s TTM vehicle deliveries have been declining in the last 5 years.
+According to the chart, the trend is much clearer and it shows that Ford’s TTM vehicle deliveries have been declining in the last 5 years.

-Ford used to deliver more than 6 million vehicles in 2016 on a wholesale basis.
+Ford used to deliver more than 6 million vehicles back in fiscal 2016 on a wholesale basis.

-However, that figure has dropped to only 4 million units in 2020, more than a 30% drop from its peak figure in 2016.
+However, that figure has dropped to only 4 million units in fiscal 2020, and even less in fiscal 2021.

 Ford only broke down the China vehicle delivery data starting in 1Q 2020 and recast the historical data that dates back to 4Q 2018.

-According to the chart, North America has been the biggest wholesale market for Ford between 2016 and 2020, contributing close to 700,000 vehicle deliveries per quarter to the company.
+According to the chart, North America has been the biggest wholesale market for Ford between fiscal 2016 and 2021, contributing close to 650,000 vehicle deliveries per quarter to the company.

-The 2nd largest market goes to Europe at roughly 350,000 vehicle deliveries per quarter and the 3rd place was claimed by China at about 150,000 vehicle deliveries on average per quarter.
+The 2nd largest market goes to Europe at roughly 330,000 vehicle deliveries per quarter and the 3rd place was claimed by China at about 150,000 vehicle deliveries per quarter on average.

-The chart also shows that Ford’s vehicle wholesale has declined in all market segments over the last 4 years and the decline was the worst in 2020.
+The chart shows that Ford’s vehicle wholesale has declined in most market segments except for China over the last 6 years.

-However, since South America represent only 5% of Ford’s total sales, its impact on the company’s overall sales has been minimal.
+However, Ford’s South America vehicle wholesale represents less than 5% of Ford’s total sales, the impact from this region has been insignificant.